Skip to main content

 Undefined

 Let's get started with undefined.
 It is a placeholder value which is assigned to a variable (only variables, not functions) when it is declared in a JavaScript program.
-Let's look at the below image.
+Let's have a look at the below image.

 2. Breakpoint 2: At this point (line 5), we've already assigned a value to the variable in the previous line.
 So, the value of undefined in the memory is replaced by "Hello".
 It can be any value, even a number or an object.
 So now, if we try to print the variable, it will print "Hello" in the console as the value is initialized.